Questions Parents Ask College Coaches

 Coaching Staff Questions

 For coaching questions, one size does not fit all.
-However, it is important to find out if you feel this coaching staff will be good for your daughter.
-In other words, do you feel these coaches will take care of your daughter and help her graduate?
+However, it is important to find out if you feel this coaching staff will be a good fit for your athlete.
+In other words, do you feel these coaches will take care of your them and help them graduate?

-• What is the support structure for my daughter if she gets homesick?
+• What is the support structure for my athlete if they get homesick?

-• What opportunities will this coaching staff present to help my daughter get connected beyond her sport?
+• What opportunities are present to help my athlete get connected beyond the sport?
+Do coaches have anything to do with this?

 • What is the percentage of graduates who leave your college with a job lined up?